 Happy Hearts Counseling

-Adolescence can feel fun, exciting, scary, and stressful....all in the same day/hour/minute!
+Adolescence can feel fun, exciting, scary, and stressful....often all at once!

-At Happy Hearts Counseling, we join tweens and teens on this emotional roller coaster and provide support
+At Happy Hearts Counseling, we join tweens and teens on the journey into adulthood and provide support

 while introducing new methods of coping during this tricky time of life.